srdjan/mono-jsx/README.md

 ## Using Router(SPA)

 mono-jsx provides a built-in `<router>` element that allows your app to render components based on the current URL.
-On client side, it hijacks all `click` events on `<a>` elements and asynchronously fetches the route component without reloading the entire page.
+On client side, it listens all `click` events on `<a>` elements and asynchronously fetches the route component without reloading the entire page.

 To use the router, you need to define your routes as a mapping of URL patterns to components and pass it to the `<html>` element as `routes` prop.
 The `request` prop is also required to match the current URL against the defined routes.